-First out of the gate is 8fit, a comprehensive and customized app that aims to be an on-the-go dietician and fitness instructor.
+One of the first fitness apps out of the gate is 8fit, a comprehensive and customized fitness app that aims to be an on-the-go dietician and fitness instructor.
 By filling out personal information like your height, weight, gender, age, body type, and weight goals, 8fit generates a personalized meal and fitness plan that orbits around long-term health rather than quick weight-loss.
 In the words of 8fit coach Marife Sanvictores: “8fit was designed to be the simplest, most custom way to achieve healthy habits for life.”

 With a variety of different workout levels—all geared towards short, intense HIIT workouts that replace long hours of cardio— and meal plan alterations that can be keto, paleo, vegan, gluten-free, pescatarian, and allergen-inclusive for no extra charge, 8fit is perfect for fitness-lovers at all stages who are looking for on-the-go structure.

 Are you already at a high level of fitness and are looking to take your workouts to the next level?
-Then BeachBody may be the app for you.
+Then BeachBody may be one of the best fitness apps for you.

 A “one-stop-shop” for workout inspiration, BeachBody on Demand is an inexpensive and result-oriented fitness streaming service.
 While it provides workout calendars, progress trackers, fitness guides, and suggested nutrition plans, its main draw is its 1,1000 high-intensity programs, which are available to stream on mobile, TV, and computer.

-One of the major perks?
-MyFitnessPal is completely free, making it the most budget-friendly app on this list.
+One of the significant perks?
+MyFitnessPal is entirely free, making it the most budget-friendly app on this list.

 Let’s face it: most of us don’t like to work out without our music, and Aaptiv optimizes that.
 By providing thousands of downloadable music-driven running, cycling, elliptical, yoga, and strength training classes, Aaptiv ups your effort with its tailorable playlists and adds a staggering 30+ classes per week.

 Rarely have WiFi?
 Not a problem.
-Classes can be downloaded and enjoyed even when offline.
-Looking for variety?
+Classes can be downloaded and enjoyed even when offline—looking for variety?
 Aaptiv’s workouts range from a mere 7 minutes to full training programs.
 The result?
-The flexibility you’ve been looking for in a fitness app.
+The flexibility you’ve been looking for in the fitness apps.

 Freeletics Bodyweight is an app that promises to build your body tone: hailed as a bodyweight training program that can be utilized anywhere (including cramped apartments), Freeletics Bodyweight learns your needs via a preliminary fitness test and from there builds a trackable fitness plan that encompasses over 900 variations.